candygarcia014/readme-generator/README.md

 ## **Usage**
 ![DEMO]( images/README.gif)

 ## **License**
 This project is covered under the N/A.

 ## **Contributing**
-IF you would like to contribute, please email me at Candygarcia014@gmail.com.
+If you would like to contribute, please email me at Candygarcia014@gmail.com.
 I'd love to work with you!

 ## **Tests**
 N/A